lk-geimfari/awesomo/languages/GOLANG.md

 ## <div align="center">SQLBoiler</div>

-[**SQLBoiler**](https://github.com/vattle/sqlboiler) — SQLBoiler is a tool to generate a featureful and blazing-fast Go ORM with extensive relationship support, tailored specifically to your database schema.
-The SQLBoiler approach has conferred the following benefits, and more:
+[**SQLBoiler**](https://github.com/vattle/sqlboiler) is a tool to generate a Go ORM tailored to your database schema.

+It is a "database-first" ORM as opposed to "code-first" (like gorm/gorp).
+That means you must first create your database schema.
+Please use something like goose, sql-migrate or some other migration tool to manage this part of the database's life-cycle.

 * ActiveRecord-like productivity: Eliminate all sql boilerplate, have relationships as a first-class concept.
 * Go-like feel: Work with normal structs, call functions, no hyper-magical struct tags, small interfaces.